The Royal Conservatory of Music: The Glenn Gould School

-A centre for professional training in classical music performance at the postsecondary and postbachelor levels, The Glenn Gould School was established in 1987.
+The Glenn Gould School would become a centre for professional training in classical music performance at the postsecondary and postbachelor levels, The School was established in 1987.
 Originally called The Royal Conservatory of Music Professional School, it was renamed in 1997 to honour Glenn Gould, the Toronto-born piano virtuoso and a former pupil.
 Enrollment is limited to 130, and The School is supported by funding from the Department of Canadian Heritage through the National Arts Contribution Program.
 It has become one of the most highly respected music conservatories in North America, and the world.

 The faculty consists of internationally acclaimed performers, teachers, and scholars.
 More than 125 master classes are presented each year with artists, such as, Stewart Goodyear, Anton Kuerti, and James Ehnes.

 Glenn Gould School alumni have established careers as solo performers, orchestral musicians, chamber musicians, and recording artists.
 Alumni include the pianist Jan Lisiecki, singers Isabel Bayrakdarian and Robert Gleadow, the pianists David Jalbert and Richard Raymond, the harpist Mariko Anraku, the violist Adam Romer, as well as the St. Lawrence String Quartet.

 The Glenn Gould School offers an accredited four-year Bachelor of Music (Honours) degree in Music Performance in piano, voice, and all orchestral instruments, designed for high school graduates who wish to prepare for a career as a performer.
 The Artist Diploma is a two-year postbachelor program for piano, voice, orchestral instruments, performance, and pedagogy.

 The school also offers The Rebanks Family Fellowship and Performance Diploma Program, a one-year career development program for aspiring classical musicians.